Junying-Li/dataviz-project-template-proposal/README.md

 ## Open Questions

-How to add mouse even on transitional visualization?
+How to add mouse even on transitional visualizations?